Skip to content

 BrekzWebsite-->>-Client: Return complete page

-Show diagram (Successful flow, sections not already available, required on-demand sections)
+Show diagram (Successful flow, sections not already available, required on-demand rendering)

 sequenceDiagram